Advisory note: It was agreed at National council AGM on 4 December 2022 there will be introduced in 2023 a

 6. No event promoted on a closed circuit shall be eligible.

 7. Eligible events shall include all events at 25, 50 and 100 miles and all 12 hour events that meet the criteria as set out in these conditions.
 Any club that does not wish its event to be a BBAR event must identify such event as not being so.
 An official list of eligible events shall be published by the Company and those lists shall be final except that errors may be rectified and dates altered up to the 31 March.
 Any proposed change to the list of eligible events after 31 March shall be subject to the approval of the Board.

-8. The organising secretary of the promoting club shall be required to complete a certificate, approved by the National Committee, stating that all riders have completed the course and that the event complied with the regulations in every respect.
+8. The organising secretary of the promoting club shall be required to complete a certificate, approved by the Board, stating that all riders have completed the course and that the event complied with the regulations in every respect.

 Copies of the start and result sheets, plus the completed certificate shall be sent to the National Competitions Secretary within 28 dates of the event.